AMH Levels & Fertility: Understanding Tests & the Results

 What is AMH testing used for?

-Besides current egg count, AMH levels can be used to diagnose or predict several conditions:
+Besides identifying your current egg count, AMH levels can also be used to diagnose or predict several conditions:

 - The reasons behind early menopause